Face.Masks - artist's perspective

 [final word from Nick] "It's always exciting to work with Eden Arts to support emerging artists in a meaningful way and find an audience for their work."

-The new work will be projected on to St Andrew’s Church in Penrith between 28th October and 31st October
+The new work was projected on to St Andrew’s Church in Penrith between 28th October and 31st October